delibre/ciaoby-tg-english-test-bot/README.md

 * **SLF4J Simple** v2.0.5
 * **Aspose Cells** v23.3

+### TODO

+* Allow the administrator to access any chat between the user and the bot upon request and write messages on behalf of the bot.
+* Add FAQ section for the user
+* Establish a secure storage space to store configuration properties

 ## Guidelines

 ### If you want to start and test the bot locally: